Canon 1Ds Mark III vs Olympus E-30

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the E-30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the E-30 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1Ds Mark III and E-30 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Olympus E-30 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Olympus E-30?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.